sleirsgoevy/jcraft/README.md

 ## Current status

-Currently the game is able to render single-color blocks with outlines.
-Texture support is planned.
+Currently the game is able to render single-color blocks with textures.